Quick Answer

 5. Lower Cost of Living: Larnaca vs Lisbon

-Larnaca is consistently 30-40% cheaper than Lisbon for rent, food, and everyday expenses - while offering comparable infrastructure and EU lifestyle.
+Larnaca costs 30-40% less than Lisbon for rent, food, and everyday expenses while maintaining comparable infrastructure and EU lifestyle standards.

 A 1-bedroom apartment in central Larnaca rents for EUR 700-1,100 per month.
 In Lisbon, the equivalent is EUR 1,400-2,200.
 The gap has widened as Lisbon's popularity with remote workers has driven prices up significantly since 2020.